EpicWink/proxpi/README.md

      --env PROXPI_CACHE_DIR=/var/cache/proxpi \
      --name proxpi epicwink/proxpi:latest
    ```
-   You don't need to expose a port (the `-p` flag) as we'll be using the internal
+   You don't need to expose a port (the `-p` flag) as we'll be using an internal
-   Docker (bridge) network.
+   Docker network.

 4. Set `pip`'s index URL to the `proxpi` server by setting it in the runner environment.
    Set `runners[0].docker.network_mode` to `gitlab-runner-network`.